OpenRockets/web-dev-error-solutions/errors/css/css-challenge-multi-level-nested-ordered-list-with-styling/README.md

-# 🐞 CSS Challenge:  Multi-Level Nested Ordered List with Styling
+# 🐞 CSS Challenge:  Multi-level Nested Ordered List with Styling

 This challenge focuses on styling a multi-level nested ordered list using CSS.
-We'll achieve a visually appealing and easily readable hierarchy using indentation and varying list marker styles.
-We'll also explore how to target specific list levels using CSS selectors.
-This example uses plain CSS, but the concepts are easily transferable to frameworks like Tailwind CSS.
+We'll achieve a visually appealing and easily readable hierarchy using indentation and distinct styling for each level.
+We'll be utilizing standard CSS for this example, but the principles can be easily adapted to frameworks like Tailwind CSS.

 ## Description of the Styling

-The goal is to create a nested ordered list where:

-* The top-level list items use a larger, bolder font size and a different marker style (e.g., a Roman numeral).
-* Subsequent levels use progressively smaller font sizes and different marker styles (e.g., uppercase letters, then numbers).
-* Each level is indented to clearly show the hierarchy.
-* The list has appropriate spacing and padding for readability.
+The goal is to create a nested ordered list where each level is visually distinct.
+We will use padding and list-style-type to create a clear hierarchy.
+The first level will have a larger font size and bolder text.
+Subsequent levels will be progressively indented and use a different list style type.

 ## Full Code